The coronavirus pandemic has contributed to specific issues in special schools and for SEND in mainstream schools.

 Social distancing is important all around the school, not just in classrooms.
 The NEU has posed a series of questions in our joint union checklist so that staff and pupils can move safely through corridors, up and down stairs and around shared parts of the premises.

-In the event of a case being confirmed at a school or college, the procedure to be followed should be set out in the school’s plans.
+The procedure to be followed should be set out in the school’s plans.
 This should include arrangements for ensuring that staff and students suffering symptoms leave the premises safely, ensuring it is safe for them to return, testing and tracing for contacts, and potential closure in the event of a wider outbreak.

 The DFE advice for schools and colleges instructs them to engage with the Test & Trace process.
 The NEU advises all members to install the app and comply with the process.
 Schools should not instruct staff to uninstall, disable or ignore contacts from the app.
 Staff who receive a notification to self-isolate should inform the appropriate person at work and then comply with that instruction.
 Schools should have processes in place, and make them known to staff, in relation to students' use of the app.